aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to POTM via C++" h2="C++ API to parse JSON to POTM without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert JSON to POTM within any C++ application in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert JSON to POTM</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format and is easy to read and write.
+POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used by Microsoft PowerPoint.
+It is a macro-enabled version of the PPTX file format and is used to store presentations that contain macros.
+Converting JSON to POTM is useful for creating presentations with macros from JSON data.

+<h2>How Aspose.Total Helps for JSON to POTM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, convert, and render documents within any C++ application.
+It includes APIs for manipulating documents of various formats, including JSON, PPTX, and POTM.
+With Aspose.Total for C++, you can easily convert JSON to POTM within any C++ application in two simple steps.

+Firstly, by using Aspose.Cells for C++, you can parse JSON to PPTX.
+Aspose.Cells for C++ is a powerful spreadsheet processing API that enables developers to create, manipulate, convert, and render spreadsheets within any C++ application.
+It supports a wide range of spreadsheet formats, including JSON, and can be used to convert JSON to PPTX.

+After that, by using Aspose.Slides for C++, you can convert PPTX to POTM.
+Aspose.Slides for C++ is a powerful presentation processing API that enables developers to create, manipulate, convert, and render presentations within any C++ application.
+It supports a wide range of presentation formats, including PPTX and POTM, and can be used to convert PPTX to POTM.

+Both Aspose.Cells for C++ and Aspose.Slides for C++ come under the Aspose.Total for C++ package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents within any C++ application.
+It includes APIs for manipulating documents of various formats, including JSON, PPTX, and POTM.
+With Aspose.Total for C++, you can easily convert JSON to POTM within any C++ application in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}